Concepts of signed graph coloring: Strong concepts for coloring signed graphs

 \subsection{Choosability on signed graphs}

-Both definitions of the previous two subsections ($k$-colorings and $\mathbb{Z}_k$-colorings) are used to study list colorings and choosability on signed graphs.
-In the context of signed graph coloring, another important adoption from the theory of unsigned graphs is the notion of list-colorings and choosability on signed graphs.
-For unsigned graphs, these notions had been introduced by Erdős, Rubin and Taylor in \cite{unsignChoose} and many results on these parameters can be transformed into similar ones for signed graphs.
+Another important adoption from the theory of graph coloring is the notion of list-coloring and choosability for signed graphs.
+Both definitions of the previous two subsections ($k$-coloring and $\mathbb{Z}_k$-coloring) are used to study list coloring for signed graphs.
+For graphs, list coloring and choosability had been introduced by Erdős, Rubin and Taylor in \cite{unsignChoose} and many results on these parameters can be transformed into similar ones for signed graphs.
 The coloring number of a graph $G$, denoted by $col(G)$, is the maximum ranging over the minimum degree of all subgraphs of $G$ plus 1.
 Therefore, a graph with coloring number at most $k + 1$ is also $k$-degenerate.
 Note that the coloring number is unchanged under any signature assignment to $G$.